iExecBlockchainComputing/iexec-dapps-registry/README.md

-## DAISEE - Dapp for automation of electricity flows allocation and potential predictions
+## DAISEE - Automation of electricity flows allocation and potential predictions

 The DApp is about designing, developping and deploying an app for both the energy flow allocation and energy billing within the context of self electricity consumption, based on a concrete experimental field.
 This DApp development opportunity is partly the result of iExec and Urban Solar Energy meeting that validated a common interest in the topic.